Back to the full dot-point answer

 To find the energy released or absorbed by a non-stoichiometric amount, use the mole ratio.

-What is energy profile diagrams?Show answer
+What are energy profile diagrams?Show answer

 Thermochemical equations are visualised as energy profile diagrams showing reactants, products, and the activation energy barrier.